 A typical glean will collect 75-100 pounds of produce for donation to local Hopelink food banks.
 This is real, productive, feel-good work!
 We hope you can join us once or for the season.

 Gleans take place every Tuesday, starting July 12, from 1:00-3:00pm.
 All are welcome and no prior experience is required, but gleaners should come prepared with close-toed shoes, gardening gloves, a water bottle, and layered clothing.
 Lindsey Robinson will meet gleaners each week at our delivery entrance (10819 Carnation-Duvall Rd.
 NE).

 Oxbow welcomes corporate and other volunteer groups for work parties!
 We are flexible and can work with your schedule.
-Contact us at email@example.com about signing up.
+Contact us for more information about bringing your volunteer group to Oxbow.